vmc-7645/YOLOv8-retail/model/0.0.1/README.md

 # 0.0.1

 Trained on 30 epochs with an image size of 160.
+Used YOLOv8n.

 ## Data Visualization